Sammelaar/biggblog/content/posts/Getting Started with Docker – Install & Run Your First Container 🐳⚡.md

 ## 🚀 What’s Next?

-Now that you’ve run a container, let’s build one of your own!
+Now that you’ve run a container, let’s build some Infrastructure with Code! 🏗️

-Coming up next:
+**Coming up next:**
-**🛠️ Your First Docker App – Build & Run a Container from Scratch**
-We’ll write a simple app, create a Dockerfile, and run it like a boss.
+➡️**🛠️ Intro to Docker Compose – Managing Multi-Container Apps Like a Boss** — We’ll start using compose-files, Infrastructure as Code and run it like a boss.

-> Got questions or stuck on setup?
-Drop a comment or reach out — I love helping devs get their first container up and running 🧑‍💻💬